OpenWebAdvocacy/website/src/pages/walled-gardens.md

 It could be argued this is an overly conspiratorial view of how Apple's management team thinks but recently uncovered emails show Apple's line of thinking on another topic, iMessage:

-> "The #1 most difficult [reason] to leave the Apple universe app is iMessage … iMessage amounts to serious lock-in"
+> The #1 most difficult [reason] to leave the Apple universe app is iMessage … iMessage amounts to serious lock-in
 > <cite>[Unnamed Apple Employee](https://www.theverge.com/2021/4/9/22375128/apple-imessage-android-ecosystem-lock-in-epic-games-filings-app-store-dispute)</cite>

-> "iMessage on Android would simply serve to remove [an] obstacle to iPhone families giving their kids Android phones … moving iMessage to Android will hurt us more than help us, this email illustrates why."
+> iMessage on Android would simply serve to remove [an] obstacle to iPhone families giving their kids Android phones … moving iMessage to Android will hurt us more than help us, this email illustrates why.
 > <cite>[Craig Federighi - Apple's Senior Vice President of Software Engineering](https://www.theverge.com/2021/4/9/22375128/apple-imessage-android-ecosystem-lock-in-epic-games-filings-app-store-dispute)</cite>